1 Starting with Access

 OBJECTIVES

-• What are databases and how they are structured.
+• Understand what databases are and how they are structured.

-• Brief introduction to the components (tables, queries, forms, reports, macros, modules).
+• Get a brief introduction to database components (tables, queries, forms, reports, macros, modules).

-• Opening an existing database and being able to save it under a different name and/or in a different file format.
+• Open an existing database and save it under a different name and/or file format.

-• The layout of the Access program window.
+• Get familiar with the layout of the Access program window.

-Access is a program from the Microsoft Office package and it allows you to create databases and work with them.
-And with databases, you can store, manage, and analyze data.
+Access is part of the Microsoft Office suite and allows you to create and manage databases.
+With databases, you can store, organize, and analyze data efficiently.

-A short introduction to what databases are and how they are structured.
+A brief overview of what databases are and how they are organized.

-A database is a collection of data relating to a particular subject or a particular purpose.
-In a database, you can store and track information from various sources, such as:
+A database is a collection of data related to a specific topic or purpose.
+It allows you to store and manage information from various sources, such as:

-All this information is often stored in separate tables that make up the database.
-In its simplest form, a database table can be consist of only one table.
-Between the tables, there could be relations, and if so you can link data from different tables together.
-Such a database is called a relational database.
+This information is usually stored in separate tables that make up the database.
+In its simplest form, a database may consist of just one table.
+However, tables can be related to one another, allowing you to link data across tables.
+Such a setup is known as a relational database.

-Figure 1.1: Example of a relational database with three tables with their relations.
+Figure 1.1: Example of a relational database with three tables and their relationships.

 • Tables